avsa242/ds28cm00-spin/README.md

 ## Compiler Compatibility

 * P1/SPIN1: OpenSpin (tested with 1.00.81)
-* P2/SPIN2: FastSpin (tested with 4.1.10-beta)
+* P2/SPIN2: FastSpin (tested with 4.2.3-beta)
 * ~~BST~~ (incompatible - no preprocessor)
 * ~~Propeller Tool~~ (incompatible - no preprocessor)
 * ~~PNut~~ (incompatible - no preprocessor)

 ## Limitations

-* Has the same slave address as commonly available EEPROMs, so care is needed to ensure you're reading from the SSN and not your EEPROM, as the driver _will_ start and read bytes successfully from it as though it were the SSN chip!
+* Has the same slave address as commonly available EEPROMs, so care is needed to ensure you're reading from the SSN and not your EEPROM, as the driver may read bytes successfully from it as though it were the SSN chip!
 Disable your EEPROM somehow, or put this chip on a different set of I/O pins.
 * Can toggle the CM bit of the control register between SMBus or I2C mode, but doesn't actually handle anything differently.

 ## TODO